-As a response to this, modern low-budget robotic platforms have used RGB-D cameras as a cheap and lowfootprint alternative.
-This has made vision-based floorplan localisation an active topic in the literature.
-However, while many approaches have been proposed, they normally use heuristics to lift the 2D plan into the 3D coordinate system of VSLAM.
-Examples include Liu et al. [15], who use visual cues such as Vanishing Points (VPs) or Chu et al. [3] who perform piecemeal 3D reconstructions that can then be fitted back to an extruded floorplan.
+However, while several vision-based approaches have been proposed, they normally use heuristics to lift the 2D plan into the 3D coordinate system of VSLAM.
+Examples include Liu et al. [17], who use visual cues such as Vanishing Points (VPs) or Chu et al. [5] who perform piecemeal 3D reconstructions that can then be fitted back to an extruded floorplan.
 A common problem with these approaches is that the 3D data extracted from the image is normally orthogonal to the floorplan that it is meant to localise in.
 This means that assumptions must be made about dimensions not present in the floorplan.
 These approaches also do not fully exploit the floorplan, ignoring the semantic information.

 We propose a fundamentally different approach that is inspired by how humans perform the task.
-Instead of discarding valuable semantic information, we use a Convolutional Neural Network (CNN)-based encoder-decoder to extract highlevel semantic information.
+Instead of discarding valuable semantic information, we use a Convolutional Neural Network (CNN)-based encoder-decoder to extract high-level semantic information.
 We then collapse all semantic information into 2D in order to reduce the assumptions about the environment.
 We then use these labels, image geometry and (optionally) depth along with a semantically labelled floorplan to create a state-of-the-art sensing and localisation framework.

 Semantic Detection and Ranging (SeDAR) is an innovative human-inspired framework that combines new semantic sensing capabilities with a novel semantic Monte-Carlo Localisation (MCL) approach.
 As an example, figure 1 shows a sample SeDAR scan localised in the floorplan.
 We show that SeDAR has the ability to surpass LiDAR-based MCL approaches.
 SeDAR also has the ability to perform drift-free local, as well as global, localisation.
 Furthermore, experimental results show that the semantic labels are sufficiently strong visual cues such that depth estimates are no longer needed.
-Not only does this vision-only approach perform comparably to depth-based methods, it is also capable of coping with map inaccuracies more gracefully than strictly depth-based approaches.
+Not only does this vision-only approach perform comparably to depth-based methods, it is also capable of coping with map inaccuracies more gracefully.

 This paper describes the process by which SeDAR is used as a novel human-inspired sensing and localisation framework.
-In section IV-A, semantically salient elements are extracted from a floorplan.
-Section IV-B describes how these semantic elements are identified in the robot's camera by using a state-of-the-art CNN-based semantic segmentation algorithm and presented as a novel sensing modality.
+In section III-A, semantically salient elements are extracted from a floorplan.
+Section III-B describes how these semantic elements are identified in the robot's camera by using a state-of-the-art CNN-based semantic segmentation algorithm and presented as a novel sensing modality.
 We then present the three main contributions of this paper.
-First, section IV-C introduces a novel motion model that includes a "ghost factor" that uses semantic information to influence how particles move through occupied space.
-Second, section IV-D introduces a novel sensor model that estimates observation likelihoods using semantic information, range and bearing information.
-Third, section IV-E introduces a second novel motion model that uses semantic and bearing information to allow observation likelihoods to be estimated from an RGB image only.
-Finally, in section V we present the results obtained by using our approach in multiple sensing modalities.
+First, section III-C introduces a novel motion model that includes a "ghost factor" that uses semantic information to influence how particles move through occupied space.
+Second, section III-D introduces a novel sensor model that estimates observation likelihoods using semantic information, range and bearing information.
+Third, section III-E introduces a second novel motion model that uses semantic and bearing information to allow observation likelihoods to be estimated from an RGB image only.
+Finally, in section IV we present the results obtained by using our approach in multiple sensing modalities.